echoNad3/echoNad3/README.md

+# Welcome to the GitHub page of echoNad3

 ### 🛠️ I make stuff I want to use

 Most of what I build starts the same way: **I need a tool, I look for one**, and everything I find is either full of ads, locked behind a subscription, collecting more data than it needs, or bloated with features nobody asked for.